 Remember to take all your paperwork with you, also your NZ Firearms Licence and Passport.
 It’s a good idea to have an extra copy in your checked in luggage, email yourself a copy, or have it saved somewhere “in the cloud”.

 Pack your rifle separately from the bolt and ammunition.
 Put locks on your rifle case, and cover the locks with tape so they don’t catch on things in the cargo hold.
 Pack your ammunition in your checked-in luggage in its original packaging (i.e. the Eley / RWS packets etc).
 Make sure you haven't left ANY loose ammunition in your bullet block.
 Ammunition weight needs to be less than 5kg.
-Pack your bolt in your checked-in luggage.
+Pack your bolt in your checked-in luggage, separate to your rifle.
 You can take a scope in carry-on luggage if you want, but no firearms parts.
 All this will be asked about when you check in.